 Are you looking for ideas to help your child develop good writing skills?
 I’ve been sharing four helpful tools I have found that cover a lot of ground in teaching kids to write.
-Since our family is larger than the average size, these have been very helpful to me in minimizing the number of lessons while still developing the many sub-categories of writing: spelling, vocabulary, punctuation, handwriting, writing style, etc. In my last post, I covered Habit #3: Narration.
-Here I will wrap up with the final habit for writing well: Habit #4 Notebooking.
+These have been very helpful to me in minimizing the number of lessons while still developing the many sub-categories of writing: spelling, vocabulary, punctuation, handwriting, writing style, etc. In my last post, I covered Habit #3: Narration.
+In this post I will wrap up with the final habit for writing well.
+Here are Helpful Habits for Writing Well #4: Notebooking.

 - Reading- Reading quality literature of many genres.